Blosc/blogsite/posts/blosc2-lossy-compression.rst

 --------------------
 Finally, you may want to experiment with some filters and codecs that were mainly designed to be a learning tool for people wanting to implement their own ones.
 Among them you can find:

-- `NDLZ <https://github.com/Blosc/c-blosc2/tree/main/plugins/codecs/ndlz>`_: A compressor based on the Lempel-Ziv algorithm for 2-dim datasets.
 - `NDCELL <https://github.com/Blosc/c-blosc2/tree/main/plugins/filters/ndcell>`_: A filter that groups data in multidimensional cells, reordering them so that the codec can find better repetition patterns on a cell by cell basis.
 - `NDMEAN <https://github.com/Blosc/c-blosc2/tree/main/plugins/filters/ndmean>`_: A multidimensional filter for lossy compression in multidimensional cells, replacing all elements in a cell by the mean of the cell.
-This allows for better compressions by the codec.
+This allows for better compressions by the actual compression codec (e.g. NDLZ).
+- `NDLZ <https://github.com/Blosc/c-blosc2/tree/main/plugins/codecs/ndlz>`_: A compressor based on the Lempel-Ziv algorithm for 2-dim datasets.
+Although this is actually a lossless compressor, it is actually meant to be used in combination with the NDCELL and NDMEAN above, providing lossy compression for the latter case.
+Again, this is mainly meant for teaching purposes.

 For more info on how to implement (and register) your own filters, see `this blog. <https://www.blosc.org/posts/registering-plugins/>`_